-After working collaboratively for three years on The Creative Life series (on hiatus this season), the University Art Museum, NYS Writers Institute and UAlbany Performing Arts Center have created a new virtual series for Fall 2020.
-Artist to Artist: Addressing This Moment brings together artists whose work has been previously presented at UAlbany for conversations about the arts in this time of the coronavirus pandemic, a reckoning on systemic racism, and civil unrest.
-Three segments will air in October and November and each will feature an informal conversation between a visual artist, a writer, and a performer, combining powerful voices and compelling artistic practices that speak to our current challenges.
+After working collaboratively for three years on The Creative Life series (on hiatus this season), the University Art Museum, NYS Writers Institute and UAlbany Performing Arts Center have created a new virtual series for 2020-21.
+Artist to Artist: Addressing This Moment brings together artists whose work has been previously presented at UAlbany for conversations about the arts in this time of the coronavirus pandemic, a reckoning on systemic racism, civil unrest and other social justice issues.
+Segments will air across the semesters and each will feature an informal conversation between three artists, combining powerful voices and compelling artistic practices that speak to our current challenges.

 History has shown that artists can illuminate and be influential in challenging times.
 The goal of these artist-to-artist conversations is to shine a guiding light on difficult issues, share perspectives that could potentially lead to tangible solutions, and demonstrate the need for respect, empathy, inclusivity and basic humanity, all at the core of creative works of art and which are much needed in today’s society.
 The series addresses an urgent need for social and cultural dialogue in which we can all purposefully pause and connect.

-Each pre-recorded segment will be approximately one hour in length and will be available at no charge for use by faculty and accessible to the campus community and general public.
+Each pre-recorded segment is approximately one hour in length and will be available at no charge for use by faculty and accessible to the campus community and general public.
 The airing dates and guest artists in each segment are as follows:

 is a Brooklyn-based artist and Muslim American who sublimates colonial histories through performance and sculpture in order to map geographies of the future.
 Khan exhibited at the University Art Museum in 2019 as part of the show ACE: art on sports, promise and selfhood.